thingsboard/thingsboard.github.io/docs/services/trainings.md

 ### Thingsboard Administration

-Learn how to provision, monitor and scale yout Thingsboard cluster.
+Learn how to provision, monitor and scale your Thingsboard cluster.

-This training session will provide you with in-depth understanding platform configuration, troubleshooring and scalability.
+This training session will provide you with in-depth understanding platform configuration, troubleshooting and scalability.
 We will also cover security and load balancing topics.

 **Agenda:**